nostr-protocol/nips/xx.md

 ## Difference

-A `difference` feed includes a base feed to fetch, and one or more feeds used to exclude events from the base feed.
+A `difference` feed MAY include a base feed to fetch, and zero or more feeds used to exclude events from the base feed.

 Example: